 On Christmas Eve, 8-year-old Felipe Gómez Alonzo died of Influenza B complicated by a staph bacteria infection that led to sepsis, the Guatemalan Foreign Ministry said.
 He was in CBP custody with his father.

 In September, a 10-year-old girl died in the care of the Department of Health and Human Services’ Office of Refugee Resettlement.
 Her death was not reported publicly for nearly eight months.
 An HHS spokesman at the time told CNN the girl had a history of congenital heart defects.

 The child had surgery complications that left her in a comatose state, the spokesman told CNN.
 She was transported to a nursing facility in Phoenix and later transported to Children’s Hospital in Omaha, Nebraska, where she died due to fever and respiratory distress on September 29.

-In addition to the 11 migrants who have died in US custody, a 2-year-old boy from Guatemala also died in May at an El Paso hospital.
-The boy had suffered from complications of pneumonia, and was not identified and not in US custody at the time of his death, Tekandi Paniagua, the Guatemalan consul general in Del Rio, Texas, told CNN.
+Besides the 12 migrants who have died in US custody, a 2-year-old boy from Guatemala died in May at an El Paso hospital.
+The boy had suffered from complications of pneumonia and was not identified and not in US custody at the time of his death, Tekandi Paniagua, the Guatemalan consul general in Del Rio, Texas, told CNN.
 He had previously been in US custody.